Chapter 16: Bad Blood

 It also occurred to Blackhorse that the victims’ beggarly existence indicated that they were not drug dealers.
 That begged the question of where had they gotten the drugs in the first place?
 Were the drugs stolen?
 Was one or more of the victims a drug runner?
 If so, then did the dealer they worked for find out about them skimming off some of the product?
 Drug dealer retribution tended to be swift and deadly.

 Blackhorse started looking for someplace to pull the car over.
-He needed to organize his thoughts and jot a few things down.
+He had a needed to organize his thoughts and jot a few things down.
+A growing headache made focusing challenging.
+Blackhorse didn’t know if the heat was getting to him or all the smoke in the shop was making him lightheaded.
 It was midday, so there were several cars on the road.
 Blackhorse glanced in his rear and sideview mirrors and noticed that the same gray car, which had been on the strip mall parking lot was behind him.
 Blackhorse realized that he had been seeing that the same vehicle in his rearview mirror for a couple of days.
 Out of curiosity, he abruptly turned down a side street and quickly made another sharp turn.
 Yes, the driver of that gray car was definitely following him.